 • Environmental compliance requirements

-• Weight, size, and routing rules
+• Weight, size, and routing regulations

 Tools and Resources: Helpful References for Freight and Logistics Knowledge